Interior Storage and Electronics

 When the USB flash drive runs out of storage space, video footage can no longer be saved.
 To prevent the flash drive from getting full, regularly move saved videos to another device and delete them from the flash drive.

-If equipped, the Model X wireless phone charger provides up to 6.5W to charge a Qi-enabled phone.
-Simply open the center console and place your phone in the charger, located on the back of the bin cover.
-The wireless phone charger uses a front USB port.
+Wireless phone chargers are integrated into both the front and rear consoles, each providing up to 15W of power to charge Qi-enabled phones.
+Simply place your phone on the charger.
 Your device may feel warm while charging, but this is a normal effect of inductive charging.

-Model X will charge your phone only when the vehicle is powered on (the touchscreen is on and you are in the vehicle).
-Your phone will not charge after exiting the vehicle.
-Model X will also not charge if the vehicle's Battery is discharged.
+When placed on the wireless charger, your phone charges whenever the vehicle is powered on (the touchscreen is on and you are in the vehicle).
+Your phone does not charge when you leave the vehicle unless a feature, such as Sentry mode is enabled.

 Low Voltage Power Socket

-The low voltage power sockets are suitable for accessories requiring up to 11A continuous draw (15A peak) or a maximum of 150 continuous watts (180 watts peak).
+The power socket is suitable for accessories requiring up to 12A continuous draw (16A peak).